Roving Picket Movement

 The Roving Picket Movement was the culmination of years of unrest from mine workers about their working conditions in Appalachia, a region of the United States.
 The movement lasted from 1959 to 1965, with goals of reinstating health benefits and improving working conditions.
-Miners protested at several mines in eastern Kentucky, and laid and the foundation for future movements within the Appalachian coal community.
+Miners protested at several mines in eastern Kentucky, and laid the foundation for future movements within the Appalachian coal community.

 Background

 During World War II, the United States of America provided a large portion of the Allied Powers' resources, which caused a huge spike in production that needed to be powered by coal.
 However, after WWII, this production was no longer necessary, which also decreased the need for coal.
 Because of this, the coal industry fell into a slump, dropping from 16.0 quadrillion BTU (of total energy use) to 12.0 quadrillion BTU from 1945 to 1949.
 To counter this loss, the United Mine Workers Association, or the UMWA, and the Bituminous Coal Operators Association, or the BCOA, negotiated an industry-wide deal that raised the wages of each miner from $1.90 per shift to $2.00 per shift in 1952.
 This wage could not be supported by smaller nor non-union coal mines, so many went bankrupt, which created a further increase in the power of the UMWA.

 Many workers lost their jobs, which overall increased the wealth of the UMWA.
 An increase in mechanization also led to a decrease of miners.
 Miners were unhappy with this, because it would lead to higher job-loss, and in 1960, the UMWA Health and Retirement Funds chose to revoke medical coverage for miners who had been unemployed for over a year or who worked in a non-union mine.
 Two years later, in 1962, the UMWA Health and Retirement Funds closed all ten of its hospitals and took away the miners' medical cards.
 This kept the miners from being able to have access to proper medical care.
 This led to great unrest among coal miners and their families, leading to the Roving Pickets Movement.